 There are many poisonous caterpillars, as you can see.
 However, it does not mean the poison fully protects them.

-- The birds that desperately need protein that the caterpillars can provide find their own ways.
+- The birds that desperately need protein so that the caterpillars can find their way.

 - Some eat caterpillars when they are very young and have weak poison.

 - Others develop a resistance to a particular poison that the caterpillars use.